-I am a university lecturer and tutor, living in Caulfield South with my husband and (very) demanding cat, Sydney.
+I am a teacher and historian living in Caulfield South with my husband and (very) demanding cat, Sydney.

-I have taught at a university level in Australia for over 15 years and also worked as an individual tutor throughout this time.
+I have taught at a university level in Australia for over 15 years and also worked as a private tutor throughout this time.

 In 2012 I won, along with my team, an Australian Award for University Teaching – Programs that Enhance Learning.
-This was in recognition of our work in broadening participation through supporting students who traditionally missed out on attending university.
 As part of the program we taught specialist academic literacy and study skills subjects, which students took alongside other standard first-year level university subjects in a variety of disciplines including: arts, education, nursing & business studies.

 Bachelor of Arts (majors History, English, minor in Philosophy)